ARTICLE I - IDENTIFICATION

 The Board of Directors may delegate authority to any of its members to act on behalf of the Society in circumstances in which it is impractical for the entire Board to act.
 This action shall require majority approval of the Board.

 Section 5.
 Removal

-One or more of the directors and officers may be removed, with or without cause, at a special meeting of the membership called expressly for that purpose or by ballot, by a vote of a majority of the Regular Members voting.
+One or more of the directors and officers may be removed, with or without cause, at a special meeting of the membership called expressly for that purpose or by ballot, by a vote of a majority of the Voting Members.

 Section 6.
 Vacancies

-B. Upon the death or resignation of any other Board member, either prior to or after taking office,the Board shall select a successor to serve for the remainder of the term.
-In the case of the temporary inability or unwillingness to act of any Board member, other than the chair, the Board shall select a successor to serve for the time the position is vacant.
+D. Upon the death or resignation of any other Board member, either prior to or after taking office, the Board shall select a successor to serve for the remainder of the term.
+In the case of the temporary inability or unwillingness to act of any Board member other than the chair, chair-elect, or vice chair, the Board shall select a successor to serve for the time the position is vacant.
 The Board shall be the sole judge as to the inability or unwillingness to act.

-C. In the case where a director should be elected by Regular members while on the Board of Directors to advance to the position of Board vice chair thereby vacating the director term early, the director’s position would be considered vacant, and the Board shall elect a successor for the remainder of the director’s term.
+E. In the case where a director should be elected by Voting members while on the Board of Directors to advance to the position of Board vice chair thereby vacating the director term early, the director’s position would be considered vacant, and the Board shall elect a successor for the remainder of the director’s term.